 Social justice and injustice

-Social justice leadership
+Social change model of leadership

 Agency and identity